pranjalg13/fake-news-detection/README.md

 # Fake-News-Detection
 This is a project which can detect all types of fake news including ClickBait

+### Problem Statement

+- Fake-News: are those news stories/articles that are false: the story/article itself is fabricated, with no verifiable facts, sources or quotes.

+- Clickbait News: is defined as content whose main purpose is to draw attention and encourage visitors to click on a link to a specific website.

+# Models

+# Accuracy

 # How to Run?

 Just run the following commands: